 - Dedicated financial advisor assigned

 What exactly is Halal Investing?

-To put it simply, Halal investing is an approach which fits with the pillars and principles of the Islamic faith.
+To put it simply, Halal investing is an approach that fits with the pillars and principles of the Islamic faith.
 Those who invest according to halal rules may find several factors associated with investing to be prohibitive.
-For example, halal forbids the profiting from debt, meaning our observant Muslim clients are not able to utilize bonds and GICs.
+For example, halal forbids profiting from debt, meaning our observant Muslim clients cannot utilize bonds and GICs.

 Furthermore, halal investing must be in line with other ethical and religious standards of Islam; as such, a halal investment portfolio cannot be involved with or profit from businesses which make their money from weaponry, the sale or processing of pork products, gambling services, or by dealing with alcohol and tobacco.